Universal computably enumerable sets and initial segment prefix-free complexity: Proof of Theorem

+If marker $m_k$ moved after stage $s_1$, this would be either due to clause (b) or due to clause (c) of Section \ref{subse:lackunifsol}.
+In the first case the construction would enumerate an $N^a_{i+1}$-description of $A\restr_{n_a}$ of length $K(n_a)+c_{i+1}[s_0]$ and in the second case an $N^d_{i+1}$-description of $D\restr_{n_d}$ of length $K(n_d)+c_{i+1}[s_0]$.
+The first action would contradict the choice of $n_a$ and the second action would contradict the choice of $n_d$.
+Hence $m_k$ reaches a limit by stage $s_1$ and this concludes the induction step. \end{proof}

-In this way the different weights of descriptions that are enumerated in $N_i^x$ at the key stages $s_{k^x_j}$ correspond to disjoint parts of the domain of the universal machine $U$, of larger or equal weight.
-It follows that the total weight that is enumerated in $N_i^x$ due to movements of $m_i$ during the construction is bounded by $2^{-2}$.
-If we combine this with the weight that is added by applications of (\ref{eq:tsubrodouule}) we get $\mathtt{wgt}(N_i^x)<2^{-1}$. \end{proof} As in the argument of Section \ref{subse:profthA}, there is a many-one correspondence between the domain of $M_a$ and the domain of the universal machine $U$.
+As in the argument of Section \ref{subse:profthA}, there is a many-one correspondence between the domain of $M_a$ and the domain of the universal machine $U$.
 We say that a $U$-description is $A$-{\em used} if it corresponds to a string in the domain of $M_a$.
 Moreover it is $A$-{\em used} $n$ times if it corresponds to $n$ different strings in the domain of $M_a$.
 If a $U$-description that is already used at stage $s$ becomes used again at stage $s+1$ we say that it was {\em reused}.
 Let $S^a_0$ contain the descriptions in $U$ that are $A$-used at least once.
 For each $k>0$ let $S^a_k$ contain the descriptions in the domain of $U$ which are $A$-used at least $k+1$ times.
 Note that $S^a_{i+1}\subseteq S^a_i$ for each $i$.
 According to the correspondence between the domains of $U$ and $M^a$, a string $\sigma$ in the domain of $U$ that is $A$-used $k$ times incurs weight $k\cdot 2^{-|\sigma|}$ to the domain of $M^a$.
 Similar terminology and observations apply on $D$ and $M_d$.
 Hence we have (\ref{eq:Mwdbou}).

 Note here that we avoided a multiplicative factor $k$ in the above sums.
 This is not needed as each description in $S^a_k$ will be counted $k+1$ in the above sum (and similarly with $S^d_k$).
 This, in turn, is a consequence of the fact that the sets in the sequences $(S^a_k)$ and $(S^d_k)$ are nested.